TorSpider/TorSpider/PGSQL_Install.md

 createdb -O spider TorSpider
 ```

-Now, we'll need to install the required libraries for Python to connect to the PostgreSQL server.
-First, drop out of the postgres user account with `ctrl-d`.
-Next, if you haven't already, install psycopg2 using `pip3 install psycopg2`.
+Now you can drop out of the postgres account with `ctrl-d` and you should be ready to roll!
+Make sure you've followed the `Fresh_Install.md` instructions, which include installing the `psycopg2` library for Python, and you should be up and running in no time!